Table of Contents

 The PCSM score is comprised of three parts.
-These are the TBAS, the AFOQT Pilot score, and any private flying hours a candidate may have.
+These are the TBAS, the AFOQT Pilot (or EPQT) score, and any private flying hours a candidate may have.
 Private Pilots' Licenses are not considered in the PCSM score.

 This information is considered to be "test-sensitive"; therefore, we are prohibited from releasing the details of the algorithm used to compute PCSM scores.